Did the narcissist ever love you, blog post, heart with shattered glass over it, Flourishing Hope Counseling, Kingsville, Texas

 The Illusion of Love From a Narcissist

 Narcissists are masters at creating illusions, and their love is no exception.
-In many cases the relationship beginning was full of all of the romance, fairytale, star-crossed lovers connecting for a once-in-a-lifetime meeting.
+In many cases, the relationship’s beginning was full of all of the romance, fairytale, star-crossed lovers connecting for a once-in-a-lifetime meeting.
 You probably felt chosen.
 It was as if you were finally seen by someone who truly gets you.

-When the narcissist is your family member you may have never felt completely comfortable or safe with the person.
-Because of the family connection, you may still have hope the family aspect will bring you closer.
+When the narcissist is your family member, you may have never felt completely comfortable or safe with the person.
+Because of the family connection, you may still have hope that the family aspect will bring you closer.

 No matter the connection at some point, unfortunately, perceived love is merely another manipulation tool.
 The “love” becomes a way to control and manipulate you.
 The love is not grounded in genuine emotions.
 Instead, love serves the narcissist’s self-serving agenda.